stephanemartinw/responsible-wordpress-with-tachyons/README.md

 * overriding Wistiti's elements templates to fit your specific needs.
 * extend the Wistiti plugin to add your own custom post types, shortcodes and templates.
 And share them and contribute here to allow other wistitis to use your new great features !
 * adding content via the generated custom post types interfaces.

-## Shortcodes

-To be used in posts, pages and custom templates :

-* [wistiti_jumbotron id="id of the jumbotron" background="relative url of background image"] : displays the jumbotron selected by the id attribute.
-Use jumbotron's slug as id. 'main' is default one.
-* [wistiti_services] : displays all the services, ordered by the Order field.
-* [wistiti_team] : displays all the team members, ordered by the Order field.
-* [wistiti_faq] :display all the FAQS, ordered by the Order field.
-* [wistiti_contact_form] : displays a simple contact form.

 ## Already existing wistitis on the web